slangenbach/notes/docker_kubernetes.md

 - SCs allow for granular control of specific security settings at the pod or container level

+### Observability

+- Use [metrics server][13] to view instant resource usage of nodes and pods and to enable auto-scaling

 ### Kustomize

 - Kustomize is built into `kubectl` and allows us to manage configuration of similar applications across environments